-Oh how we wish that we had met them just two weeks earlier so that we could have given them the following tips!
+Oh how we wish that we had met them just two weeks earlier so that we could have given them the following Italy travel tips!

 1. Eat Local by Region

 Italy has 20 distinct regions that date back to the days before the Kingdom of Italy became a country.
 Many of these regions, like Campania and Tuscany, are famous around the world while others live under the radar.
-Not only do these regions have their own customs and histories, but they all have distinctly unique food cultures.
+Not only does each region have its own customs and histories, but they all have distinctly unique food cultures.

 While it’s it’s human nature to want to eat pizza in Italy regardless of the region, the better move is to quickly research each region’s top food before you arrive.
 You’ll then be practically guaranteed a memorable dining experience whether you eat pesto in Liguria or orecchiette in Puglia.